Get paid up to $18,750 for your referral to ExtensisHR! Start Referral Close

 Even if an employee doesn’t complete these prayers during the remainder of the year, some Muslims become more religious during Ramadan, and employees may be looking for a prayer space in the workplace for the first time.

 Employers should provide workers with a safe, private, dedicated prayer space to accommodate these needs.
-Allowing employees to book a meeting or wellness room for 15 minutes can suffice, or employers could permit them to visit a local mosque during prayer times.
+Allowing employees to book a meeting or wellness room for 15 minutes can suffice, or managers could permit them to visit a local mosque during prayer times.

 Offer adequate PTO